 TENA Clinical Support Services - Better care without costing the Earth

 We work closely with professional care centers to improve incontinence care.
 By using TENA Clinical Support Services, nurses and managers are able to create the best program of individual care.
 We provide training, routines and education to enable staff to select the right products for each individual and situation.
 The right product fit and optimum change frequency avoids the overuse of product and prevents leakage.
 This reduces the overall impact on the environment by reducing laundry, waste and also cost, while giving residents better care.

 Eva: How can TENA Clinical Support Services help a professional care center reduce its environmental impact?

 Answer: TENA Clinical Support Services has a wide range of experience in helping professional care centers save time and money while limiting their impact on the environment.
 With incontinence affecting approximately 65% of care center residents, TENA Clinical Support Services are able to help reduce laundry and lower the cost of purchasing products, lowering water use and streamlining care.

 Leaving Less Behind

-At SCA, we strive to reduce the amount of material used at every stage of the lifecycle: in manufacturing through smart product and packaging design; in use by offering a wide range of products that allows the selection of the most suitable size for individual needs; and finally through TENA Clinical Support Services which allows care homes to optimize the amount of products they use and waste produced.
+At Essity, we strive to reduce the amount of material used at every stage of the lifecycle: in manufacturing through smart product and packaging design; in use by offering a wide range of products that allows the selection of the most suitable size for individual needs; and finally through TENA Clinical Support Services which allows care homes to optimize the amount of products they use and waste produced.